Omacetaxine (By injection)

 SynriboThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to omacetaxine, or if you are pregnant.
+Do not use it if you had an allergic reaction to omacetaxine, or if you are pregnant or breastfeeding.

 How to Use This Medicine: